Member Code Violations and Procedure

 The Ethics Committee will conduct a thorough investigation within a reasonable period of time, including a review of all information and documentation provided to the Committee.
 The Committee may ask for additional information if the Committee deems it necessary for clarification or to reach a decision.

-- If a waiver occurs pursuant to Section 22.214.171.124.3.,the Ethics Committee will make recommendations based on a review of the complaint.
+- If a waiver occurs pursuant to Section 188.8.131.52.3., the Ethics Committee will make recommendations based on a review of the complaint and supporting evidence.

-If the accused admits in writing to the allegation(s) set forth by the Complainant, then within five (5) business days, the Ethics Committee must forward to the Board the member Code of Ethics allegation(s), the supporting proof, and the accompanying admission of guilt, along with Ethics Committee's report recommending a penalty, for the Board's decision on an appropriate action.
+If the accused admits in writing to the allegation(s) set forth by the Complainant, then within five (5) business days from the date of the admission, the Ethics Committee must forward to the Board the member Code of Ethics allegation(s), the supporting proof, and the accompanying admission of guilt, along with Ethics Committee's report recommending a penalty, for the Board's decision on an appropriate action.

-If the accused denies the allegation(s) and after a thorough investigation the Committee finds for the accused, the Committee has five (5) business days to prepare and submit to the Board a report recommending exoneration.
+If the accused denies the allegation(s) and after a thorough investigation the Committee finds for the accused, the Committee has five (5) business days from the date the committee makes its finding to prepare and submit to the Board a report recommending exoneration.
 If the Committee finds against the accused, the Committee has five (5) business days to prepare and submit to the Board a report recommending a penalty.

 The Board shall review the Committee's report in Executive Session and vote to either accept or reject the Committee’s recommendation(s).
 If the Board is not meeting in person, all voting Directors must have copies of all documentation and full access to discussion before voting.